AntoninKadrmas/Linux_On_Android/README.md

 ```bash
 sudo apt install tightvncserver
 ```
-2. enter vnc password (it will be used when connecting by realvnc)
+2. Enter vnc password (it will be used when connecting by RVNC)
 ```
 vncserver
 ```